 If a project pollutes our air and water, taxpayers will have to pay to clean it up.

-By weakening environmental review requirements, the initiative forces cities, counties, and the state to absorb the long-term costs of pollution, infrastructure damage, public health impacts, and climate risks.
+By weakening the protections secured by the California Environmental Quality Act, Prop 45 forces cities, counties, and the state to absorb the long-term costs of pollution, infrastructure damage, public health impacts, and climate risks.
 Corporations save money; the public pays more.

 - 3.

-Federal environmental laws that protect clean air and clean water are being dismantled.
-This initiative removes our state's strongest backstop to the federal rollback.
+Federal environmental laws that protect clean air, clean water, and wildlife are being dismantled.
+Prop 45 removes our state's strongest backstop to the federal rollback.

 - 4.

-The measure is heavily funded by corporate interests and billionaires.
+The measure is heavily funded by corporate PACs, for-profit utilities, and industrial interests.
 These entities are protecting corporate profits, not everyday Californians.

 - 5.